Marcus Edwards Arrested in Buffalo Pedestrian Accident

 How does a DWI charge impact the Buffalo collision investigation?

-While the criminal case against the driver proceeds, civil investigations often run parallel to determine the full scope of liability.
-In incidents involving suspected intoxication, authorities and independent investigators work to trace the driver's actions leading up to the collision.
+The criminal case against Edwards is proceeding, and civil investigations often occur at the same time to determine liability.
+In crashes involving suspected intoxication, authorities and independent investigators work to trace the driver's actions leading up to the collision on West Chippewa Street.

-National Legal Analyst Stefano Formica, of Counsel at Counsel at Bond Legal, noted that "In pedestrian accidents involving suspected impairment, investigators must look beyond the immediate crash scene to determine where the driver was consuming alcohol and whether any establishment violated liquor liability laws by over-serving them."
+National Legal Analyst Stefano Formica, Of Counsel at Bond Legal "In pedestrian accidents involving suspected impairment, investigators must look beyond the immediate crash scene to determine where the driver was consuming alcohol and whether any establishment violated liquor liability laws by over-serving them."

 What are the legal options for the pedestrian struck on West Chippewa Street?

-Victims recovering from sudden sidewalk collisions often face mounting medical bills while navigating complex insurance claims.
-The physical and emotional toll of being struck by an impaired driver can require extensive rehabilitation and long-term care.
+The pedestrian struck on West Chippewa Street faces medical bills and complex insurance claims.
+The physical and emotional impact of being hit by an impaired driver can require rehabilitation and long-term care.

-National Legal Analyst Candice Bond, Managing Partner at Bond Legal, noted that "DUI accident cases require immediate preservation of evidence, including toxicology reports and surveillance footage, to ensure victims can effectively pursue compensation for their physical and financial hardships."
+National Legal Analyst Candice Bond, Managing Partner at Bond Legal "DUI accident cases require immediate preservation of evidence, including toxicology reports and surveillance footage, to ensure victims can effectively pursue compensation for their physical and financial hardships."

 New York personal injury and dram shop laws